prash240303/prash240303/README.md

 ## About Me 🚀
-I'm a passionate frontend developer based in India, currently pursuing my undergraduate studies at NIT Jalandhar.
+I'm a passionate frontend developer based in India.
 I thrive on transforming creative concepts into elegant and user-friendly web solutions.

 ### Talking about Personal Stuff: